krishaamer/green-filter-research/research/introduction.md

 ## The Policy Context in Europe From 2023 to 2030 {#the-policy-context-in-europe-from-2023-to-2030}

+We have an opportunity to re-imagine how every product can be an eco-product and how they circulate in our circular economy.

 Timeline of the Policy Context:

 -   In 2019 by the von der Leyen commission adopted the European Union